-With common resource (common objects), you can transform fields provided by your service providers to a single, normalized resource at SAP.
-This allows you to take advantage of our one-to-many integration approach where you write to a single common object to integrate the transformed resources from your various service providers.
+With common resource (COs), you can transform fields provided by your service providers to a single, normalized resource at SAP.
+This allows you to take advantage of our one-to-many integration approach where you write to a single CO to integrate the transformed resources from your various service providers.

-A frequent example is to create a common object to represent your
+A frequent example is to create a CO to represent your

 /contacts for various CRMs, and then transform the